AcademySoftwareFoundation/OpenCue/proto/README.md

-# Cue3 Protobuf Files
+# OpenCue Protobuf Files

-These files define the high-level data types in Cue3, used across components.
+These files define the high-level data types in OpenCue, used across components.

 To use them, they must first be compiled into the native language of the component.